 Shibuya’s cool, but I love me some Shinjuku action.
 Why?
 Well, it’s just an astonishingly vibrant place.
 It’s also everything you’d expect from Tokyo and more.
 Even the station has a buzz about it.
 Getting the last train home from Shinjuku is a mad-dash-kind-of-panic that you won’t forget in a hurry.

-Food, drinks, huge department stores… Sure, it’s a little seedy, and sure, you have to try extra hard not to end up in a tourist trap, but that’s part of Shinjuku’s thrill.
-Go to karaoke.
+Food, drinks, huge department stores.
+Sure, it’s a little seedy, and sure, you have to try extra hard not to end up in a tourist trap, but that’s part of Shinjuku’s thrill.
+Go to a karaoke bar.
 Visit Golden Gai.
-Whip out your FLIP Guide app and visit some of my favourite bars in the area, like Bar 3 and LG Bar.
+Visit some of my favourite bars in the area, like Bar 3 and LG Bar.
 Shinjuku is crazy, but in a wonderful way — and don’t let anyone tell you otherwise!

 Hiking at Mt.
 Takao